Gentleman1983/advent-of-code/aoc2024/README.md

-# Advent of Coding 2024
+# Advent of Code 2024

 Simple project for Advent of Code 2024.